Move over old-timer, new technology coming through!

 - Oftentimes, the nozzles and cannons are mounted very high on a silo or structure.
 Performing maintenance on these cannons requires expensive scaffolding.
 Quite often no work is done to keep these cannons working.
 It is also very difficult for the plant to determine if these cannons are even functioning.

 - Many applications require mounting numerous air cannons close together, one for each nozzle.
 This restricts or prohibits the ability of plant personnel to perform other required duties in this area.
 If more cannons are needed in the future it is very difficult to add any in these situations.

 The Reality – One Single Air Cannon Replaces Multiple Single Traditional Air Cannons

 These and other limitations have just been the accepted problems with utilizing traditional air cannons for years.

-The new IGS Super Cannon minimizes or eliminates these “Standard Air Cannon” drawbacks.
-IGS applies one single air cannon to a Multiplier system which replaces multiple single traditional air cannons offering many benefits over traditional air cannon installation.
+The new IGS Multiplier minimizes or eliminates these “Standard Air Cannon” drawbacks.
+IGS applies one single air cannon to a Multiplier system that replaces multiple single traditional air cannons offering many benefits over traditional air cannon installation.

 The Super Cannon has the capability to deliver greater cleaning energy than the Standard Air cannon.
 This increased energy leads to improved cleaning.

 - The system is mounted remotely from the blast nozzles to allow easy access for maintenance.
 This is very important to ensure the proper and on-going operation of the cannon.

 - Remote mounting is safer for plant personnel to perform maintenance work.
 It is also much cheaper because no scaffolding is required if the nozzles are mounted very high.